The Imperatives

 Introduction

 I am defining these statements of faith and belief as guiding principles.
-I will also emphasize that we should seriously consider what these statements mean to us—the barbarians in the story—and who is making these statements and why they are being made for us to hear at this particular moment in history.
+I will also emphasize that we should seriously consider what these statements mean to us—the barbarians in the story—and who is making these statements and why they are being made for us to hear at this particular moment in our history.

-Lately, I've been thinking that many of us, for generations now, have been living in a state of “crisis of belief.
-I challenged myself to genuinely believe in what I am about to share with you, and I feel my life would be in a much better place if I truly did.
+Lately, I've been thinking that many of us, for generations now, have been living in a state of “crisis of belief.”
+I challenged myself to believe in what I am about to share with you, and I feel my life would be in a much better place if I truly did.
 As I read these words to myself, I constantly ask whether I genuinely believe what I just read.
 This is my way of personally addressing my crisis of faith and encouraging you to do the same.

 God Made the Heavens and the Earth